KarmaDeb/ModpackUpdater/README.md

 ![download_final.png](https://raw.githubusercontent.com/KarmaConfigs/ModpackUpdater/master/imgs/download_final.png)<br>
 Finally click on "Download" and enjoy!<br>
 <br>
-## But hey, I didn't use the host method
+## But hey, my host url is too long and it looks bad!
-If you didn't use the host method, tell your users to open<br>
+Don't worry, you can share the .mpu file with your friends/community<br>
-the .mpu file you sent them previously using the "Open" button<br>
+and tell them to open it using the "Open" button<br>
 in the tool<br>
 ![download_locally_final.png](https://raw.githubusercontent.com/KarmaConfigs/ModpackUpdater/master/imgs/download_locally_final.png)<br>
 And the tool should read the local .mpu file<br>